 - We confirmed lively debate and the exchange of ideas regarding Group global governance, and see steady improvements overall.
-We hope to see efforts that are substantial rather than mere formalities, while monitoring the status of maintenance measures and actions for enhancing governance at overseas Group companies and evaluating the status of implementation requirements. - Our internal control and risk management are functioning effectively overall, and we are reporting in an appropriate the internal control functions. - Due to increasing geopolitical risks, it is desirable to accelerate debate focused on offshore policy.
+We hope to see efforts that are substantial rather than mere formalities, while monitoring the status of maintenance measures and actions for enhancing governance at overseas Group companies and evaluating the status of imple- - Our internal control and risk management are functioning effectively overall, and we are reporting in an appropriate manner.
+It is desirable to continuously maintain, inspect, and report on the roles of the first and second lines for ensuring the internal control functions. - Due to increasing geopolitical risks, it is desirable to accelerate debate focused on offshore policy.